signavio/sap-sam/README.md

 You need to download the [dataset](https://zenodo.org/record/7012043#.Y9jQV3bMKPo) and place it into the folder `./data/raw` such that the models are in `./data/raw/sap_sam_2022/models`.

-Primarily for macOS users, we provide an `autosetup.sh` file for automatic virtual environment setup with `venv`.
+For macOS and Windows users, we provide an `autosetup.sh` file for automatic virtual environment setup with `venv`.

-The script will also work on Linux or Windows with a bash emulator, albeit with possible minor variations.

-To run the script, go to the root of the cloned repository, then enter this line in the terminal:
+To run the script, go to the root of the cloned repository, type this line in the terminal, and press enter:
 ```shell
 ./autosetup.sh
 ```

+> It is important to note that you should have the latest stable version of `python3` installed on your machine, and not a pre-release one.
+The current latest stable version is `3.11.7` (as of Feb 2024).

 The script will verify if pre-requisite packages are installed, create the virtual environment, and install all necessary dependencies.
+Should the script throw an error, follow the instructions from the error logs the console to upgrade any missing pre-requirements manually, then relaunch the script.

 After executing the script, type:
 ```shell
 source venv_sapsam/bin/activate